-A quirky and heartwarming novel, set in France, about an inseparable grandfather and grandson who embark on one last crazy adventure.
-For fans of The Keeper of Lost Things and Three Things About Elsie.
+A moving, funny and life-affirming novel, set in France, about an inseparable grandfather and grandson who embark on one last crazy adventure.
+For fans of THE KEEPER OF LOST THINGS and A MAN CALLED OVE.

 Aged eighty-five, former boxer Napoleon Sunshine is on a mission.
 Setting himself (rudely!) against every

 obstacle in his life, Napoleon leads grandson Leonard and rescue dog Endov in a series of madcap, ultimately moving adventures.
 It all puts family ties under incredible strain - can they be mended before it's too late? - The People's Friend